fraunhoferfokus/acsl-by-example/README.md

 That means the results in Travis are possibly downgraded comparing to that we state in the tutorial and the `Results` folder.
 Verification results are also could be different on your machine either because of the hardware.

-**In order to remain within the [time limit](https://docs.travis-ci.com/user/customizing-the-build/#build-timeouts) of Travis we omit the verification of the verification of
-[sorting algorithms](https://github.com/fraunhoferfokus/acsl-by-example/tree/master/StandardAlgorithms/sorting).
-In order to re-enable their verification, one has to add the line `sorting` to [this file](https://github.com/fraunhoferfokus/acsl-by-example/blob/master/StandardAlgorithms/sorting/filelist.path).**